 32. Decorate with mood-enhancing colors

-This bedroom features plenty of tranquil green, but adds unexpected yellow accents.
+This bedroom features plenty of tranquil green, but adds unexpected yellow bedroom ideas.

 ‘Waking up with such a mood-enhancing shade is a great start to the day,’ says Ruth Mottershed, creative director at Little Greene.
 ‘Softer tones like primrose work well, too – just painting the skirting gives instant joy.’

 33. Layer materials

 The palette in this room is ultra simple, yet it feels anything but plain – instead, a sense of texture and softness is created by expertly combining grey tones.
 ‘The trick is to layer materials for subtle contrast,’ says Bernie de Le Cuona, founder of textiles brand de Le Cuona.

 You could combine silk sheets and pillowcases with more rustic linen throws, for example, or try taffeta curtains in place of the white linen here – its volume gives a romantic look.
 Lastly, a pale wood floor adds vital warmth to the otherwise cool color scheme.